 - Invest enough time working with our office to find the right affiliate to meet your needs

 - By using the work abroad providers/affiliates, work permits and service fees may be included.
 None include plane fare, or room and board

 - Some overseas jobs may pay enough to cover living expenses, but plan on taking enough money to travel and cover your living expenses as salaries are much lower than US salaries

 - There is No Financial Aid for working abroad

 Start looking at least 6 months before you are due to co-op or looking to move overseas.
-This is not a short process and can take a long time to establish the connections and get the paperwork needed to work abroad.
+This is not a short process and can take a long time to establish the connections and process the paperwork needed to work abroad.
 If you don’t already have one, get a passport.
-Research countries, organizations and processes by usings sites like Going Global (which is available as a link in Handshake).
+Research countries, organizations and processes by usings sites like Goin Global (which is available as a link in Handshake).
 It contains more than 10,000 job resources.

 For students: At the time that you become eligible to co-op, you are eligible to work abroad.
 For students enrolled in engineering or technical programs, we do recommend that you pursue these opportunities after your first or second co-op.
 You will have the advantage of having work experience and will be better prepared to approach the international work environment.

 Not necessarily, but it will depend on the company or organization that you’re working for.
 Most large corporations will have some English speaking employees and can actually benefit from hiring an English speaking student.
 Other companies may want you to speak their native tongue in order to conduct business and deal with co-workers and customers.
 Find out what the language requirements are for a specific company before making any commitments.

 Yes.
 Most International Experience opportunities have been through our partner organizations such as Cultural Vistas, Global Experience, etc.